Signs of Depression in Children and How to Help

 Lacking interest in favorite activities

 Low self-esteem can present itself in a number of ways, from talking down on oneself to avoiding new experiences and opportunities altogether.
 When we don’t feel good enough, it typically comes from a place of feeling unworthy, unloved, and unwanted.
-That said, when low self-esteem is displayed or made known, especially within children, it is worth looking into.
+That said, when low self-esteem is displayed as a depressed mood, especially within children, it is worth looking into.

 At times low self-esteem can simply be reflective of a bad day, however, when it becomes a pattern or a common occurrence, this can be a sign that your child may be struggling with depressive symptoms.